Everlasting Love: Critical reception

-Larry Flick from Billboard described the song as "another dance-charged bauble", noting that it is given "a festive hi-NRG treatment that has clearly inspired Estefan to deliver one of her most relaxed and playful performances to date."
-Steve Baltin from Cash Box commented, "It’s a fool-proof hit, featuring basic love song lyrics and a very catchy hook. [...]
+Larry Flick from Billboard magazine described the song as "another dance-charged bauble", noting that it is given "a festive hi-NRG treatment that has clearly inspired Estefan to deliver one of her most relaxed and playful performances to date."
+In a separate review, he named it a "cheeky reading" that "has been transformed into a bouncy confection that will take you on a journey back to the hit-machine heyday of Stock Aitken Waterman."
+Steve Baltin from Cash Box stated, "It's a fool-proof hit, featuring basic love song lyrics and a very catchy hook. [...]
 A hit once again, both for the song and Estefan."
-Josef Woodard from Entertainment Weekly stated that the singer's "easygoing charms still do the trick" on "Everlasting Love".
-Fell and Rufer from the Gavin Report felt that "Gloria remains in a retro mode for this up 'n' at 'ern version of a pop classic that's been a hit more than once before.
+Josef Woodard from Entertainment Weekly remarked that the singer's "easygoing charms still do the trick" on "Everlasting Love".
+Fell and Rufer from the Gavin Report felt that Estefan "remains in a retro mode for this up 'n' at 'ern version of a pop classic that's been a hit more than once before.
 This is a fully-involved production with more beats-per-minute than anything she's ever recorded.
 It's fun and can even be played by the few who avoided the first single, 'Turn the Beat Around'."

-Chuck Campbell from Knoxville News Sentinel viewed it as "a charismatic, twisting dance song".
+Chuck Campbell from Knoxville News Sentinel named it "a charismatic, twisting dance song".
 Alan Jones from Music Week said, "It is undoubtedly a great song and Gloria gives it her all, though the regular mix's uninspiring arrangement lets it down a little."
 John Kilgo from The Network Forty wrote that "it's hard to believe that it's been two decades since Carl Carlton bounced onto the Top 40 scene with this Top-10 tune.
 Now Estefan sprinkles her "Miami" spice on the classic, updating the dance number with a '90s sound."
-A reviewer from People Magazine described it as a "technofied take".
+People Magazine described it as a "technofied take".
 Phil Shanklin of ReviewsRevues felt the singer "reactivates the track into a disco classic and it is so uplifting that I think her version is the best of all of them."
+Tony Cross from Smash Hits gave it two out of five, writing, "...though groovy, sounds a bit too familiar."